A Practical Approach to Interval Refinement for math.h/cmath Functions

-\levelthree{Brute Force} For single-precision IEEE~754 (unary) functions collection of precise glitch data by brute force is perfectly feasible.
-Glitch data presented in this paper have been obtained in this way.
-For the~$25$ functions studied in this paper, it takes less than two hours on ordinary PC hardware.
-With current less powerful CPUs used on embedded systems, it might take ten or twenty times as much.
+For the~$25$ functions studied in this paper, this procedure takes less than two hours on ordinary hardware.
+With less powerful CPUs used on embedded systems, it might take ten or twenty times as much.
 This is not really a problem as glitch data must be collected only once for each implementation of the \texttt{math.h}/\texttt{cmath} functions.
 And, especially in safety-critical sectors, the mathematical (and other) libraries will rarely if ever be changed once they have been selected.
 Of course, this method cannot be used for double-precision or extended-precision implementations of the functions.